psychotimmy/aoc2023-cpm/README.md

 Day6-1.pas - runs in 4 seconds using the puzzle data.

+Day6-2.pas - runs in 2 minutes 39 seconds using the puzzle data.
+The main bottleneck is the integer square root function in BIGILIB.PAS.

 Day7-1.pas - runs in 4 minutes 12 seconds using the puzzle data.
 Replacing the insertion sort with a better algorithm will improve execution time.

 Day7-2.pas - runs in 4 minutes 12 seconds using the puzzle data.
 As for part 1, replacing the insertion sort with a better algorithm will improve execution time.